jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 </div>
 ```

-As written this form would work to collect email addresses in a Netlify Forms form named "newsletter-subscribes".
+As written, this form will collect email addresses via Netlify Forms in a form named "newsletter-subscribes".
 You could wire this up to Mailchimp via Zapier or otherwise process it into email subscribes if that is sufficient for your application.

-There are a couple of elements that are in place because we'll need them for some interaction later; namely the success notification and the fact that the button label "Subscribe" is wrapped in a span.
+There are a couple of elements in place because we'll need them for some interaction later: namely the success notification and the button label "Subscribe" is wrapped in a span.
 I'm jumping ahead of the class a little.

 ### Interactivity with AlpineJS

-Assuming you have installed AlpineJS and configured it, the basic interaction we need to add to this form is to handle the submit event and show/hide the success message.
+Assuming you have installed AlpineJS and configured it, the basic interaction we need to add to this form is to handle the submit event and show/hide a message.
 To start with we need a data object.
-I'm going to introduce a loading state to simulate a slower connection to the server.
+I'm going to introduce a loading state for use with a slower connection to the server.
 For now, the submit button will toggle the loading state on and off with each press.

 ```html
 <div x-data="{ loading: false }">